netdata/learn/docs/cloud/Beta Architecture/new-architecture.md

 requesting to be included in our beta testers, and include in the body of the email a list of Space IDs you would like to have whitelisted for the new architecture.

+An administrator can retrieve the Space IDs within Netdata Cloud by clicking `Manage Space` in the left pane, selecting the `Spaces` tab, and copying the value in the `Space Id` field.
+Feel free to send the Space IDs for multiple spaces to test the new infrastructure on each of them.

 ## Reporting issues

 After you are set up with the new architecture, we ask that you report any issues you encounter on our